DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 ![Demo](https://i.imgur.com/4Kce4Zg.gif)

-I only needed a 2D lattice, but keep in mind that this could pretty easily be applied to make a full 3D Cage Deformer.
-You'd just have to add 4 more handles and generate/update more LatticePoints between all of them.
-I don't think the Deform() method would have to change at all!
+I only needed a 2D lattice, but keep in mind that this code could easily be applied to make a full 3D Cage Deformer.
+You'd just have to add 4 more handles and generate/update LatticePoints between all of them.
+I don't even think the Deform() method would have to change.

 ## The Right Way
 * *Coding Practices* This should really be broken apart into multiple classes and files (Lattice, Deformer, LatticePoint).
 * *Coding Practices* The structure of the Handles array is **super** janky (edge 0-1 must be parallel to edge 2-3).
 Do something better than that.
+* *Coding Practices/Reuse* Generalize BuildLattice() and UpdateLattice() to use the same code since they are so similar.
 * *Performance* This whole thing could (and should) be sped up a bit by storing the closest LatticePoint for every vertex, since it should be the same every frame.
-Maybe just a LatticePoint array with an entry for every vertex?
+A LatticePoint array with an entry for every vertex should be fine.

+Thanks for following along, I hope you found this guide helpful.
+Also, thanks to [CatLikeCoding](https://catlikecoding.com/unity/tutorials/mesh-deformation/) and [Ray Wenderlich](https://www.raywenderlich.com/3169311-runtime-mesh-manipulation-with-unity) for their great tutorials on general mesh deformation.